-- Make sure you have properly configured the software according to the instructions that came with your AirPort Extreme Card or base station. - Make sure the computer or network you are trying to connect to is running and has a wireless access point. - Make sure you are within antenna range of the other computer or the network's access point by checking the AirPort Extreme signal level.
+- Check the AirPort Extreme or AirPort Express signal level.
 Check the AirPort status icon in the menu bar.
-Up to four bars appear to show signal strength. - Nearby electronic devices or metal structures can interfere with wireless communication and reduce this range.
-Repositioning or rotating the computer may improve reception. - See AirPort Help (choose Help > Mac Help, then choose Library > AirPort Help from the menu bar) and the instructions that came with the wireless device for more information.
+Up to four bars appear to show signal strength. - See AirPort Help (choose Help > Mac Help, then choose Library > AirPort Help from the menu bar) and the instructions that came with the wireless device for more information.